-FAMU shall continue to ensure that improvements to or expansion of the potable water system as identified in the "Potable Water System Analysis" required to maintain the University's adopted level-of-service standards are to be constructed prior to occupation of any new or expanded facility.
+FAMU shall continue to ensure that improvements to or expansion of the potable water system as identified in the "FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018 that required to maintain the University's adopted level-of-service standards are to be constructed prior to occupation of any new or expanded facility.

-FAMU shall continue to coordinate with the City of Tallahassee for the construction of additional water main services as required and identified within the "Water & Sewer Analysis."
+FAMU shall continue to coordinate with the City of Tallahassee for the construction of additional water main services as required and identified within the "FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018.
 Any water main improvements which include relocation or adjustments of a City main, will require the execution of a "Letter of Agreement" between the City and FAMU prior to construction of such improvements.

-Following implementation of any system improvements, FAMU shall update the "Water & Sewer Analysis" to reflect such improvements.
+Following implementation of any system improvements, FAMU shall update the "FAMU Water and Sewer Utility Analysis" prepared on July 26, 2017 and revised on March 29, 2018 to reflect such improvements.
 Likewise, following and building related expansion projects, FAMU shall reprioritize the remaining projects in its 14.
 O Capital Improvement Element and shall subsequently amend this Master Plan Update to reflect improvements.